VENDIS — Sales Potential & Judgment · BD SELECT

 PatientDecisive

-Alex drives conversations towards commitment with unusual directness: he names terms early, asks for the order without ceremony, and uses timing pressure deliberately.
-This pace wins quick deals; with risk-averse buyers it should be consciously dosed, as it can read as pushiness.
+Alex pushes conversations towards commitment with unusual directness.
+He names terms early and asks for the order without ceremony.
+He also uses timing pressure on purpose.
+This pace wins quick deals.
+With careful buyers, he should soften it, because it can look pushy.

 Resilience